telerik/kendo-ui-core/docs/AngularJS/introduction.md

     </script>
 ```

-The example below demonstrates how to use `k-options` and pass the same variable to `k-rebind` when watching multiple options for changes, .
+The following example demonstrates how to use `k-options` and pass the same variable to `k-rebind` when watching multiple options for changes, .

 > **Important**
 >